 Golden Gate Ferry: Take a ferry from Larkspur and Sausalito to/from San Francisco.
 This is one of the most unique and beautiful commutes in the Bay Area – and they also have a full bar!

 Sonoma Marin Area Rail Transit (SMART): Catch the commuter train along the 101 corridor.
-The initial segment will run from northern Santa Rosa at Guerneville Road to downtown San Rafael, stopping in downtown Santa Rosa, Rohnert Park, Cotati, Petaluma, northern and southern Novato, and Marin Civic Center.
+The initial segment runs from northern Santa Rosa at Guerneville Road to Larkspur, stopping in downtown Santa Rosa, Rohnert Park, Cotati, Petaluma, northern and southern Novato, and Marin Civic Center and Downtown San Rafael.
 Eventually the train service will run from Cloverdale to the Larkspur Ferry Terminal.

-A vanpool is a group of at least seven commuters who share the ride and travel costs by leasing and using a van.
-Vanpooling benefits may include discounted parking permits for the van, free bridge tolls and empty seat/gas subsidies.
+A vanpool is typically a group of seven or more commuters who share the ride and travel costs by leasing a van or using a personal van or SUV that seats seven.
+Vanpooling benefits may include discounted parking permits for the van, free bridge tolls and additional employer benefits.

 You can start your own vanpool or join an existing vanpool.
-New vanpools may be eligible for TAM’s $3,600 cash incentive, which is available on a first-come-first-serve basis and is payable every four months over a period of two years.
+New vanpools may be eligible for TAM’s $3,600 incentive, distributed at $150/month over a two-year period.

-Vanpools must meet eligibility requirements such as have an origin or destination in Marin County, and complete the required consecutive months of operation.
+Vanpools must meet eligibility requirements such as have an origin or destination in Marin County.

 Biking or walking to work (even part of the way or on some days) incorporates exercise into your commute.
 Check out the Marin County Bicycle Coalition for bicycle route information as well as bicycle policies and regulations.
 In addition, more information about walking and biking in Marin is available at WalkBikeMarin